 Hidden near the thick forest greens that surround the San Jose Seminary is a small grove dedicated to Our Lady of the Poor, which was patterned from a statue from Beuno, Germany.
 This statue has been replicated throughout the ADMU, with copies in the Grade School (AGS) and High School (AHS); which were all installed between 1985 and 1990.

 The Society of Jesus was formed by Saint Ignatius of Loyola (1491-1556), who developed an educational philosophy to help develop society as deemed proper in the eyes of God.
 This is clearly illustrated in the Ratio Studiorum, the Jesuit manual of education.
-Near the Ateneo Grade School (https://lakansining.wordpress.com/2016/04/02/quezon-city-life-in-the-ateneo-de-manila-grades-school/) stands Jose R. Vergara’s 1956 sculpture of Saint Ignatius of Loyola.
+Near the Ateneo Grade School stands Jose R. Vergara’s 1956 sculpture of Saint Ignatius of Loyola.
 Sad to say, the sword of saint Ignatius is no longer the original, as generations of souvenir hunting Ateneans have stolen the swords and its replacements.
 The latest sword is welded and chained to ensure that there are no more thefts.